 End of Data Burst [EDB] (3 bits): The EDB field is 3 bits in length and indicates the end of a Data Burst.
 The 3 bits encode the End of Data Burst indication as per the encoding and guidelines provided in Clause 2.4.1.

 PDU Set Importance [PSI] (4 bits): The PDU Set Importance field indicates the importance of this PDU Set compared to other PDU Sets within the same RTP stream.
-The default value shall be 8.
 Lower values shall indicate a higher importance PDU Set with the highest importance PDU Set indicated by 0 and the lowest importance PDU Set indicated by 15.

-NOTE: The Application Server may use a different base value for different RTP Streams for the case of multiplexing, to indicate for instance, that PDU Sets from the audio stream are of higher priority than those coming, e.g., from an RTP stream that carries PDU Sets of an eye buffer.

 NOTE2: A complete set of guidelines for setting the PSI field for various audio/video codecs are provided in Clause 2.4.2

 PDU Set Sequence Number [PSSN] (10 bits): The field encodes the sequence number of the PDU Set to which the current PDU belongs acting as a 10-bit numerical identifier for the PDU Set.